jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 Simon.
 - **Butterfly bend.**
-Use alpine butterfly in place of sheetbend wherever ease of untying after extreme stress is valued more than tidiness.
+Use alpine butterfly in place of sheetbend wherever ease of untying after extreme stress is valued more than reevable tidiness.
 - **[Zeppelin bend.][zeppelin-bend]**
 Use anywhere that you might use the butterfly bend, especially in stretchy rope.
-The untidiest of the bunch, but the most easily untied.
+The least reevable of the bunch, but the most easily untied.

 I tested the security of eight bends for comparison.
 [See results.][bend-test] {:.tangent}